Dipten124/JsonPowerDB-Assignment/README.md

 # assignment
 ---------------------

-"It's a validation form based on JsonPowerDB in which you can add some employee details to keep record of them"
+"It's a validation form based on JsonPowerDB in which you can add some employee details to keep records of them"
   ### A simple **HTML Web Application** made with **JavaScipt** and **JsonPowerDB** for **Employee Management System**.

 ----